paulinamarengo1/pokemon-card-analysis/README.md

 - **Reliable grading opportunities** — same analysis filtered to trustworthy data only
 - **Cards where grading adds $500+ in value** — high-impact grading targets
 - **Average value added by grading** — market-wide benchmark for grading ROI
+- **Price bucket ROI analysis** — average multiplier and value added by ungraded price range to identify the optimal grading entry point.

 ### 4. Outlier Handling
 Since the dataset does not include sales volume, cards with very few transactions can show extreme price multipliers that don't reflect true market value.
 To handle this, a statistical outlier flag was built into the grading ROI query: any card with a PSA 10 multiplier more than 10x the dataset average is flagged as "Outlier - Verify Manually" and excluded from the reliable opportunities analysis.